 How do you write a positioning statement?

 To write a positioning statement, start with a positioning statement template.
 Then, determine what type of positioning statement you’re developing based on your brand (B2B, B2C, nonprofit, etc.).
 Use this information to assess your target audience, your category, and the value you offer consumers.

-Streamline your marketing strategy with monday.com’s positioning statement template
+Nail your branding with a positioning statement template from monday.com